afeawoL/wei_workcell_cypherlab/README.md

 As much as possible, this workcell is designed to be configured declaratively.
 This is done with:

-- A `.env` file, which you can create by copying `example.env` (`cp example.env .env` on Linux), or by running `make init`.
+- A `.env` file, which you can create by copying `cypherlab.env` (`cp cypherlan.env .env` on Linux), or by running `make init`.
     - After creating the `.env`, check to make sure the values are complete and correct.
 - The `compose.yaml` docker compose file, which defines a "stack" of containers that control your workcell
     - Note: whenever you see `${SOME_VARIABLE_NAME}` in the compose file, this value is being taken from the `.env`
-- The Workcell Config in `workcells/example.workcell.yaml`, which allows you to define WEI specific configuration for your workcell
+- The Workcell Config in `workcells/cypherlab.workcell.yaml`, which allows you to define WEI specific configuration for your workcell

 ## Building, Running, and Managing your Workcell